jcgneto/CV/README.md

 # Research areas of interest

-Ecology, evolution, and epidemiology of foodborne pathogens and antimicrobial resistant bacteria
+Ecology, evolution, and epidemiology of foodborne pathogens

 # Publications